Analytic and topological index maps with values in the K-theory of mapping cones: An index map via boundary conditions

 This reduces the proof (of the special case when $V$ is trivial) to showing that ${\rm ind}(P^{\bot}D_{W_{cyl}\times S^{2k}}(\hat{A})P^{\bot})=0$.
 To this end, consider the operator $\gamma \otimes T$ where $\gamma$ is the grading operator and $T$ is the partial isometry in the polar decomposition of $D_{S^{2k}}$.
-As the reader can verify (see also \cite[Section 4]{BHS}) this operator is an odd graded involution on $L^2(M;\mathcal{E})\hat{\otimes} {\rm ker}(D_{S^{2k}})^{\bot}$.
+As the reader can verify (see also \cite[Section 4]{BHS}), this operator is an odd graded involution on $L^2(M;\mathcal{E})\hat{\otimes} {\rm ker}(D_{S^{2k}})^{\bot}$.
 Moreover, $\gamma\otimes T$ anti-commutes with $P^{\bot}D^{prod}_{W_{cyl}\times S^{2k}}(\hat{A})P^{\bot}$.
 Lemma \ref{KKLemma} implies that ${\rm ind}(P^{\bot}D_{M\times S^{2k}}P^{\bot})$ is zero.
 This completes the proof in the case when $V$ is a trivial vector bundle.

 The general case is now considered.
-As such, let $V$ be a general $spin^c$-vector bundle with even-dimensional fibers.
+As such, let $V$ be a general ${\rm spin^c}$-vector bundle with even-dimensional fibers.
 We must construct the Dirac operator and the operator, $\hat{A}$.

-But, we begin with the Dirac operator on the boundary of $\hat{W}$.
-Again, the reader should compare our construction here with the one in the proof of Proposition 3.6 in \cite{BHS}.
-Denote the principal $spin^c(2k)$-bundle associated to the $spin^c$-structure of $\partial \hat{W}$ by $\mathcal{P}_{\partial \hat{W}}$.
-Let $\{U_i\}$ be a finite open cover of $\partial \hat{W}$ such that $(\mathcal{P}_{\partial \hat{W}})|_{U_i}$ is trivial for each $i$.
-For each $i$, fix a particular trivialization.
-Also, fix a smooth partition of unity $\{\sigma_i\}$ which is subordinate to the cover.
-For each $U_i$, we define an operator $\slashed{\partial}_i$ by letting it act as the Dirac operator of the boundary in the $U_i$-direction and the identity in the direction of the group.
-Finally, let $R$ equal the operator obtained by averaging $\sum_i \sigma_i \slashed{\partial}_i \sigma_i$ over the action of the group.
-The operator, $R$, is a first-order, formally self-adjoint, equivariant operator (see \cite{BHS}).
-Moreover, we have that the Dirac operator on $\partial \hat{W}$ has the form
+We begin with the Dirac operator on the boundary of $\hat{W}$.
+Again, the reader should compare our construction with the one in the proof of Proposition 3.6 in \cite{BHS}.
+We denote the principal ${\rm Spin^c}(2k)$-bundle associated to the ${\rm spin^c}$-structure of $\partial \hat{W}$ by $\mathcal{P}_{\partial \hat{W}}$.
+The Dirac operator on the boundary (twisted by the relevant Hilbert module bundle), $D_{\partial \hat{W}}$ acts on a Hilbert module which is naturally isomorphic to